wdawson/okta.github.io/_source/_posts/2018-06-28-tutorial-build-a-basic-crud-app-with-node.md

 ## Do More With Node!

 I hope you enjoyed building a simple CRUD app with Node.js and Express.js.
 I've found that Express.js has a rich ecosystem of libraries and tools to make web development simple and fun.
+You can find the source code for the example created in this tutorial [on GitHub](https://github.com/rdegges/okta-express-blog).

 If you'd like to learn more about building web apps in Node, you might want to check out these other great posts: